Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The most common cause of transmission failure is lack of maintenance, so if you’ve missed a transmission fluid change, now might be a good time to start.

-If you’re experiencing transmission Ford Escape Problems, you may notice a few different symptoms.
+You may notice a few symptoms if you’re experiencing transmission Ford Escape Problems.
 Your Escape may need to be in gear significantly when accelerating or climbing a hill.
 You may also notice a delay when you shift into drive or reverse or a loud clunk when the transmission is engaged.
-In some cases, you may even notice a transmission fluid leak underneath your vehicle.
+Sometimes, you may even see a transmission fluid leak underneath your vehicle.

 If you catch the problem early enough, you can rebuild the transmission, which is cheaper than replacing it entirely.